George and Martha Black were the first "real Yukoners" to hold high public office in the Territory, and remain unique in our political history.

 Black, Martha, My Seventy Years (New York: Thomas Nelson and Sons, 1938).

-My Seventy Years was edited and updated by Flo Whyard as My Ninety Years (Anchorage: Alaska Northwest, 1976)
+My Seventy Years was edited and updated by Flo Whyard as My Ninety Years: Her Story From the Dawson Gold Fields to the Halls of Parliament (Anchorage: Alaska Northwest, 1976)